 The Estonian Ministry of Finance is already proposing to develop a number of bills that would regulate the conducting of an ICO and the process of attracting finance.
 In 2017, about 82 million euros were invested in ICO projects in Lithuania, which is not a small amount of money, whereas in 2018 it is expected that this amount will reach 500 million.
 Naturally, the regulatory authorities could not help but worry.

 With this state of affairs in cryptospace, according to Petrauskas, there is a high risk of money laundering from illegal proceeds of criminal origin.
 The anonymity of participants in transactions and the absence of central subordination of any state jurisdiction make operations with cryptocurrency assets a convenient tool for laundering “dirty” money.

-Those properties is perceived by the crypto community as the advantages and positive aspects of cryptocurrency, Petrauskas called them as a matter of concern, which in general is not surprising, because the organization he heads has the function of confronting any anonymity and disclosing personal financial information in order to influence on participants in financial transactions and financial flows.
+Those properties is perceived by the crypto community as the advantages and positive aspects of cryptocurrency, Petrauskas called them as a matter of concern, which in general is not surprising, because the organization he heads has the function of confronting any anonymity and disclosing personal financial information in order to influence on participants in financial transactions and Crypto-Fiat Deals.